ospalh/anki-addons/pages/Lean browser qa.md

 first_caption: "The text 「みんなの日本語：」 is shown on the card, but not in the browser."

-Hide text with the css class `browserhide` in the card browser.
+Hide text with the CSS class `browserhide` in the card browser.
 This is useful for cards where there is a text repeated for every card.

 The effect of this add-on is similar to using the “Browser Appearance”